 Bringing Canada’s Indigenous peoples into the LINC classroom

-Building on the knowledge and experience shared by indigenous elders and community members from across southern Alberta, Saskatchewan, and British Columbia, TIES and CFN have created comprehensive lesson plans for CLB 4 learners in the Language Instruction for Newcomers to Canada (LINC) program.
-This curriculum was piloted in LINC classrooms at TIES and CFN in August 2019.
+Building on the knowledge and experience shared by Indigenous Elders and community members from across southern Alberta, Saskatchewan, and British Columbia, TIES and CFN have created comprehensive lesson plans for CLB 2 and CLB 4 learners in the Language Instruction for Newcomers to Canada (LINC) program.
+This curriculum was first piloted in LINC classrooms at TIES and CFN in August 2019.

-To reach these goals, project curriculum developers from TIES and CFN worked together with indigenous elders and community members from across southern Alberta, Saskatchewan, and British Columbia.
-As these community members shared their stories and knowledge with the project, over 200 pages of CLB 4-appropriate lesson plans for LINC and ESL learners were developed.
-The curriculum will be available for download by all interested parties in June 2020.
+To reach these goals, project curriculum developers from TIES and CFN worked together with Indigenous Elders and community members from across southern Alberta, Saskatchewan, and British Columbia.
+As these community members shared their stories and knowledge with the project, over 150 pages of CLB 2 and over 200 pages of CLB 4-appropriate lesson plans for LINC and ESL learners were developed.

 The Immigrant Education Society